-The Possibility What I have said so far is simply the message of the eschatological hope of Christianity.
+What I have said so far is simply the message of the eschatological hope of Christianity.
 Christians across time and space would echo a resounding "Amen" to that hope.
 When we have voiced that vision we participate in the great chorus of believers.
-And how wonderful to sing in that great choir!
+How wonderful to sing in that great choir!
 Our vision of holiness is not unique or sectarian.
-We are not advocating some "border" vision of Christian faith, but rather standing at the very heart of Christian hope.
+We are not advocating some "border" vision of Christian faith but rather standing at the very heart of Christian hope.

 The holiness we are called to is not a different character of mercy, compassion, justice, or love than other Christian traditions.
 What we have to say—and what we have to say—is that this transforming reality of grace is possible now.
 It is not simply a future vision for which we wait in hopeful anticipation.

 It is not the definition of holiness that formed us but its possibility.
 This is at the heart of the message of the Wesleyan-Holiness tradition.
 The healing, transforming reality of God's new creation in Christ is available now.

 The distinctive message behind our teaching of entire sanctification is its availability, its possibility.
 We have been shaped by the audacious belief that God's transforming grace makes holiness, God's new creation, possible in this life.
 We believe that the reality of that new creation—for all of creation and for each of us—can break into this broken reality now.
 It is not complete, but it has truly begun in a decisive way.

 Many voices in the long conversation of the Church, and many voices today, say that such a transformation is only possible in eternity, not here, not now.